 Introduction

-Wvlet, pronounced as weave-let, is a new flow-style query language for SQL-based database engines, including DuckDB, Trino, etc.
+Wvlet (pronounced as weave-let) is a new flow-style query language designed for SQL-based database engines, such as DuckDB and Trino.

 Why Wvlet?